 Clarification 1: For Freestyle Pom Categories, Poms are considered part of the uniform.
-Clarification 2: For Adaptive Abilities Divisions, all mobility equipment, prosthesis, and braces are considered part of the athlete unless they are removed, in which case they are considered legal props, until replaced or returned to the athlete.
+Clarification 2: For Adaptive Abilities Divisions, Special Abilities & All Divisions as applicable, all mobility equipment, prosthesis, and braces are considered part of the athlete unless they are removed, in which case they are considered legal props, until replaced or returned to the athlete.

-- 23. Shoulder Inversion (executed by Individuals): A position in which the individual's shoulders / upper back area are in contact with the performance surface and the individual's waist and hips and feet are higher than his/her head and shoulders. - 24.
-Shoulder Level: A designated and averaged height; the height of a standing individual's shoulders while standing upright with straight legs.
-(Clarification: this is an approximate height to measure space, and is not changed by bending, inverting, etc.). - 25.
-Supine: A position in which the back of the individuals' body is facing the ground, and the front of the individuals' body is facing up. - 26.
-Supporting Individual: An individual who performs a skill as part of "Groups or Pairs" who supports or maintains contact with an Executing Individual. - 27.
-Toss: A skill where the Supporting Individual(s) releases the Executing Individual.
-The Executing Individual's feet are free from the performance surface when the toss is initiated. - 28.
-Tumbling: A collection of skills that emphasize acrobatic or gymnastic ability by an individual without contact, assistance or support of another individual(s) and begin and end on the performance surface. - 29.
-Unified Partner: An Athlete without an intellectual disability competing on a Special Abilities Unified Team. - 30.
-Vertical Inversion (executed by groups or pairs): A skill in which the Executing Individual's waist and hips and feet are higher than his/her own head and shoulders and bears direct weight on the Supporting Individual(s) by a stop, stall or change in momentum.
+- 25. Shoulder Inversion: A position in which the athlete's shoulders / upper back area are in contact with the performance surface and the athlete's waist and hips and feet are higher than his/her head and shoulders. - 26.
+Shoulder Level: A designated and averaged height; the height of a standing athlete's shoulders while standing upright with straight legs.
+(Clarification: this is an approximate height to measure space, and is not changed by bending, inverting, etc.). - 27.
+Spinal Cord Compression: Please see Section 2.3 "Spinal Cord Compression / Atlanto-Axial Instability (AAI) Rules & Guidelines". - 28.
+Supine: A position in which the back of the athlete's body is facing the ground, and the front of the athlete's body is facing up. - 29.
+Supporting Athlete: An athlete who performs a skill as part of "Groups or Pairs" who supports or maintains contact with a Performing Athlete. - 30.
+Toss: A skill where the Supporting Athlete(s) releases the Performing Athlete.
+The Performing Athlete's feet are free from the performance surface when the toss is initiated. - 31.
+Unified Partner: An Athlete without an intellectual disability competing on a Special Abilities Unified Team. - 32.
+Vertical Inversion (groups or pairs): A skill in which the Performing Athlete's waist and hips and feet are higher than his/her own head and shoulders and bears direct weight on the Supporting Athlete(s) by a stop, stall or change in momentum.